Skip to main content

 Match the Abbreviation to the Message Type

 Your tone should fit the situation.
-For appointment reminders, billing notices, or delivery updates, abbreviations should be clear and professional.
+For appointment reminders, SMS payment notices, or delivery updates, abbreviations should be clear and professional.

 If you’re running a light promotional campaign or re-engagement text, there’s more room to be casual and creative with essential abbreviations.